MOLOCH-dev/ZAPS2.0/readme.md

 * Parth

 ## Description
-MEMESAHAAB is a meme-journal website.
+MemeSaahab is a meme-journal website.
 It can be used between friend-groups with similar meme tastes.
 It makes use of Django framework, postgresql for backend; HTML, CSS, and JavaScript for frontend.

 * Use bullet points for any feature descriptions you may want to add